zerovectorspace/GameLoop/README.md

     virtual GameLoop& draw(){
         // I should draw everything here.
-        // I will definitely put things here or I will see nothing in my window. return *this;
+        // I will definitely put things here or I will see nothing in my window.
+        // If I'm using opengl I need to swap the buffers or I won't see anything SDL_GL_SwapWindow(this->win);
+        return *this;
     }
 };